 - Make sure to add the broth slowly stirring between each scoop of broth.

-- Squash baking time with vary depending on the size of the cubes.
+- Squash baking time will vary depending on the size of the cubes.